clux/facemaulers/north/luskan.md

 Before you notice (depowering sounds).
 The faint humm that was ever present in this city comes to a halt.
 Magical defenses around the tower cease.
 Fightining within the tower continues. and you fix your eyes up towards the balcony where you hear a counterspell interrupted, and after a crack, you suddenly see the familiar dark blue robes of Celerom, torn, his body flying through the air, lifeless and limp, crashing with full force down on the ground, sliding across the gravel with several large gashes and wounds across his legs neck and face.

 You peer up once again to the tower; and you see a figure in a dark cloak with yellow edges.
 You don't see a face, you just see smoke exude from a seemingly empty hood.
-The creature conjures up a lighting bolt in his fingers, aiming his hands towards the crash site.
+The creature conjures up a lighting bolt from its arms (actually no arms), aiming down towards the crash site.
 But before unleashing it, just lowers its hands, then teleports.

 A minute later.
 Whoosh.
 The familiar sound of teleportation magic once more, but louder and more powerful.
 All the gnolls look to the sky, and in unison turn to face the battlements, and howl.
 They start stampeding out of Luskan and disappear beyond the castle walls.
 As their stampeding sound grow fainter, it's replaced with the remaining wails of humans slowly dying.
 It's a gruesome and agonizing sound.